Moutere Mahue / Antipodes Island Marine Reserve: Flora and fauna

 The island group may have the highest underwater species diversity of any of New Zealand's subantarctic islands due to its clear water and proximity to the edge of an undersea plateau.
 Many of these species are found nowhere else in the world.

 The animals provide a crucial food source for onshore species, including the Antipodean albatross, large colonies of erect-crested and eastern rockhopper penguins, southern elephant seals and New Zealand fur seals.

-The extensive underwater rock walls are covered in bright pink layers of rare coralline algae seaweeds, and many invertebrates like sea sponges, anemones and bryozoans cling densely to the walls.
+The extensive underwater rock walls are covered in bright pink layers of rare coralline algae seaweeds, and many invertebrates like sea sponges, sea anemones and bryozoans cling densely to the walls.
 Hundreds of seaweed species have been identified including some that are yet to be discovered.
 Endemic bull kelp beds down to over 20 metres deep, reaching up to four metres long.

 There are some near-shore fish including the Antarctic cod (small-scaled notothenid).
 Species like ling and the Patagonian toothfish have been recorded further from the shore.